vtex/checkout-instore-custom/README.md

 This feature enables regionalization to improve search products prioritizing taking into account the availability of stock in sellers white labels that attends client address.
 Only for VTEX Intelligent Search's clients.

+### enable-filters-vtex-search

+Enables filters on search products.
+Only available for VTEX Intelligent Search's clients.

 ### Proxy configuration

 In proxy-config-example you can configure a proxy for Electron App that will be used in the normal requests with `fetch`, `splunk` and `EventSource`.